Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

      qinq(extend) off
    testpmd>

-  DPDK port 1 which still has its QSFP adapter shows a 40Gbps link speed with status "down", while DPDK port 3 only shows a 10Gbps link speed due to the missing QSFP adapter.
+  DPDK port 1, which still has its QSFP adapter, shows a 40Gbps link speed with status "down", while DPDK port 3 only shows a 10Gbps link speed due to the missing QSFP adapter.
 DPDK ports 0 and 2 are obviously unaffected by this.